Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Numerical experiments

 \subsection{Impact of valuing the interests of passengers}

-We next perform a series of experiments base on $instance\_g\_1$ and $instance\_g\_2$ to assess the impact of valuing interests of passengers on passengers¡¯ and operational costs, as well as the proportion of in-vehicle transfers among all transfers.
-Firstly, we set the weighting coefficient related to passengers' costs in the objective function, $\varphi_1$, to 0 and the weight associated with operating costs $\varphi_2$ as 1 to obtain the solution with the minimal operational costs.
+We next perform a series of experiments base on $instance\_g\_1$ and $instance\_g\_2$ to assess the impact of valuing interests of passengers on passengers’ and operational costs, as well as the proportion of in-vehicle transfers among all transfers.
+Firstly, we set the weighting coefficient related to passengers' costs in the objective function, $\varphi_1$, to 0 and the weight associated with operational costs $\varphi_2$ as 1 to obtain the solution with the minimal operational costs.
 Thereafter, we incrementally increase the value of $\varphi_1$ to explore the effects of valuing passenger interests.

-As the value of $\varphi_1$ increases, the operating costs grow and passengers' costs decrease.
-Figure \ref{fig:operational_costs_passengers_costs} illustrates the increase in operating costs and decrease in passengers' costs for all Pareto-efficient solutions, relative to the solution with minimal operating costs.
-It can be observed that an increase in operating costs by approximately 5\% correlates with a reduction in total passengers' costs by about 30\% in both instances.
-However, as operating costs continue to increase, the subsequent reduction in total passengers' costs becomes marginal.
+As the value of $\varphi_1$ increases, the operational costs grow and passengers' costs decrease.
+Figure \ref{fig:operational_costs_passengers_costs} illustrates the increase in operational costs and decrease in passengers' costs for all Pareto-efficient solutions, relative to the solution with minimal operational costs.
+It can be observed that an increase in operational costs by approximately 5\% correlates with a reduction in total passengers' costs by about 30\% in both instances.
+However, as operational costs continue to increase, the subsequent reduction in total passengers' costs becomes marginal.
 These findings suggest while high values only have a little positive impact, a reasonable attention in the interests of passengers can significantly increase the quality of the service.

-Another interesting aspect is to explore the impact of valuing interests of passengers on the proportion of in-vehicle transfers among all transfers and the number of required MAUs to execute all scheduled trips.
-Recall that in-vehicle transfers result in a zero waiting time at transfer corridors, but the other kind of transfers cause a positive waiting time that is included in passengers' costs according to constraints (\ref{z_transfer}).
-Therefore, the proportion of in-vehicle transfers is going to increase to lower passengers' costs as we pay passengers' interests greater attention.